Updates to Established TEPs

 Project Overview:

-The Centers for Medicare & Medicaid Services (CMS) contracted with Yale New Haven Health Services Corporation-Center for Outcomes Research and Evaluation (CORE) to develop four individual measures of 30-day risk-standardized Excess Days in Acute Care (EDAC) following Coronary Artery Bypass Graft Surgery (CABG), Chronic Obstructive Pulmonary Disease (COPD), Total Hip Arthroplasty (THA) and/or Total Knee Arthroplasty (TKA), and diabetes admissions.
-The contract name is Development, Reevaluation, and Implementation of Outcome/Efficiency Measures for Hospitals and Eligible Clinicians, Option Period 4.
-The contract number is HHSM-75FCMC18D0042, Task Order HHSM-75FCMC19F0001.
+The Centers for Medicare & Medicaid Services (CMS) contracted Yale New Haven Health Services Corporation-Center for Outcomes Research and Evaluation (CORE) to create a measure for 30-day risk-standardized Excess Days in Acute Care (EDAC) after hospitalization for diabetes (Diabetes EDAC measure).
+The contract name is Development, Reevaluation, and Implementation of Outcome/Efficiency Measures for Hospitals and Eligible Clinicians, Base Period.
+The contract number is HHSM-75FCMC18D0042, Task Order HHSM-75FCMC24F0042.
 As part of its measure development process, CORE convenes groups of stakeholders and experts who contribute direction and thoughtful input to the measure developer during measure development and maintenance.

 Documents: